-At the moment it is not possible to go abroad for a holiday.
+At the moment it is not advised to go abroad for a holiday.

-The 14 day isolation rule is still valid in Estonia, so if you decide to travel you must be prepared to isolate for 14 days after returning from a country, where the coronavirus infection rate is above 15.
+The 14-day self-isolation rule is still valid in Estonia, so if you decide to travel you must be prepared to isolate for 14 days after returning from a country, where the coronavirus infection rate is above 15.

 Before booking a trip make sure to consult the Reisi Targalt webapge and the homepages of the authortites of the country you are travelling to.
 If you have decided to buy tickets, makes sure you are aware of the cancellation rules, as the trip may not take place due to restrictions.